-1. a performance statement: states the task to be performed

-2. a condition statement: describes conditions under which the performance must be completed

-3. standards: state measurable criterion which describe how well the performance should be completed
+- 1. A performance statement: states the task to be performed using one observable verb. - 2.
+A condition statement: describes conditions under which the performance must be completed. - 3.
+Standards: state at least one measurable criterion which describe how well the performance should be completed.

-5.1.4 Target audience analysis
+5.1.4 Target Audience Analysis

 A target audience analysis determines the numbers and categories of workers to be trained and, where possible, the characteristics of the individuals who will receive the training (e.g., current job experience and prior background, experience, education and training).
-This information ensures that the training is designed, developed and implemented at the correct level, and assists with determining any necessary training prerequisites.
+This information ensures that

+NK21-CORR-00531-10585 NK29-CORR-00531-10980 the training is designed, developed and implemented at the correct level, and assists with determining any necessary training prerequisites.

-5.2 Design phase
+5.2 Design Phase

 The design phase should include the selection and description of the training and an environment that will enable the trainees to achieve the TLOs determined in the analysis phase.
 The design phase starts with the results of the analysis phase and ends with a plan for the development of the training.
-The design phase takes the output from the analysis phase and specifies how the information will be presented and how the knowledge and skills will be tested.
+The design phase takes the output from the analysis phase and specifies how the information will be presented and how the knowledge and skills abilities and attitudes will be tested.